TonyMPeluso/Energy_Modelling/README.md

-This project simulates, using Python code, investments by an electric utility.
+This project, written in Python code, simulates investments projects by an electric utility.
-It features a dashboard to simulate different investment criteria
+It features a dashboard, written in Dash, to simulate different investment criteria and their impact on project ranking